henrik42/solo/README.md

     solo.jumpstart.servlet_container_initializer

+This makes the servlet-container load this class, create an instance and call `onStartup` method on this instance.

 In `jumpstart/src/solo/jumpstart/servlet_container_initializer.clj`
-you find the source that we AOT-compile to get the class `solo.jumpstart.servlet_container_initializer`:
+you find the source that we AOT-compile/`:gen-class` to get the class `solo.jumpstart.servlet_container_initializer`.

+This implementation will just load the namespace `solo.jumpstart` and call `(solo.jumpstart/jumpstart)`.
+So whatever we want to do to bootstrap our application, we can do it there.
+If we ever add more jump-start mechanisms we won't need to change `solo.jumpstart/jumpstart`.

+__Note:__ depending on the mechanisms `solo.jumpstart/jumpstart` may be called more than once on start-up.
+So calling `solo.jumpstart/jumpstart` repeatedly must not cause any problems.
+Maybe we should use `defonce` or an `atom` to cope with this (TBD).

     (ns solo.jumpstart.servlet_container_initializer
       (:gen-class